-Nikon D500 versus Panasonic G9
+Nikon D500 vs Panasonic G9

-The Nikon D500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and November 2017.
+The Nikon D500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and November 2017.
 The D500 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds (G9) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Nikon D500 vs Panasonic G9

 An illustration of the physical size and weight of the Nikon D500 and the Panasonic G9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (21 percent) than the Nikon D500.
 Moreover, the G9 is markedly lighter (23 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.